Last updated on: July 10, 2026

 To minimize the risk of experiencing pod pending issues in the first place, consider the following best practices for working with pods:

-• Monitor node capacity: First and foremost, monitor your nodes continuously to track overall node and cluster capacity, identify failing nodes, monitor how pods are spread across nodes, and so on.
+- Monitor node capacity: First and foremost, monitor your nodes continuously to track overall node and cluster capacity, identify failing nodes, monitor how pods are spread across nodes, and so on; for example, run kubectl top nodes regularly to watch CPU and memory usage over time.
+Continuous monitoring can also help you spot node health issues, api server-related reporting gaps, and resource contention before pod scheduling fails, which helps prevent pods from getting stuck while resources are still available to fix the problem.
 The more visibility you have into node status, the better equipped you are to get ahead of issues like running out of sufficient nodes to support your workloads.

 How groundcover helps troubleshoot pod pending problems

-As a comprehensive Kubernetes troubleshooting, monitoring, and observability solution, groundcover offers the visibility and context you need to find and fix pending pods fast.
-With groundcover, you can easily collect details on the status of all nodes and pods in your cluster, making it simple to get to the root cause of pods that are stuck in the pending state – whether it’s lack of available resources, storage issues, node failures, or complex scheduling behavior.
+As a comprehensive Kubernetes troubleshooting, monitoring, and observability solution, groundcover offers the visibility and context you need for troubleshooting pods, including pods stuck in the pending state.
+With groundcover, you can easily collect details on the status of all nodes and pods in your cluster, and visibility into running containers, node conditions, and resource utilization helps identify the root cause faster – whether it's lack of available resources, storage issues, node failures, or complex scheduling behavior.

 We can’t guarantee that your pods will never end up stuck in the pending state.
 But we can deliver the insights you need to troubleshoot the problem quickly when it happens.